evkx/evkx.github.io/content/models/hiphi/z/Z_5_Seater/_index.md

 ---
 title: HiPhi Z 5 Seater
 linktitle: "Z 5 Seater"
 description: "HiPhi Z 5 Seater is an all-electric luxury sedan with a WLTP range of up to 555 km (345 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true